What role does the web and internet on your discoveries? Do you find that sometimes the online offer was getting too much during the pandemic?

 The last entry or entries…?

-Some of the latest arrival in the collection are Spencer Lewis, Anastasia Bay, Sayre Gomez, Sharif Farrag and Nick Doyle.
-I knew the work of all these artist, so I was 100% convinced about them.
-I admit that I was shocked when I saw for the first time the work of Sayre, he’s a master, I really ask my self after long time: “How is it possible?”.
+Some of the latest arrivals in the collection are Spencer Lewis, Anastasia Bay, Sayre Gomez, Sharif Farrag and Nick Doyle.
+I knew the work of all these artists, so I was 100% convinced about them.
+I admit that I was shocked when I saw for the first time the work of Sayre; he’s a master.
+I ask myself after a long time: “How is it possible?”.
 Incredible artist.
 I’m still waiting for Spencer, and I am so curious to see his work in person.

 Family strongly supports you, starting from your wife Irene and then your daughter, Sofia.
-How does art connects you three?
+How does art connect you three?
 What have you learned from the rubric „Sofia’s Point of View“?

 Where do you see your collection in 10 or 20 years?

 Beautiful question, perhaps the most difficult of all!
-If you had asked me this question even only 5 years ago, I would have never imagined to be here answering questions for a magazine like “Les Nuoveaux Riches“, to have built this collection, to have opened the doors to the public with a space dedicated to contemporary art. , etc etc etc… The events change your life.
-I owe a lot to my father who made many sacrifices for us.
-We started a path together, the goal is to show him from up there that he made the right decision to believe in me.
+If you had asked me this question even only 5 years ago, I would have never imagined being here answering questions for a magazine like “Les Nuoveaux Riches“, to have built this collection, to have opened the doors to the public with a space dedicated to contemporary art. , etc etc etc… Events change your life.
+I owe a lot to my father, who made many sacrifices for us.
+We started a path together; the goal is to show him from up there that he made the right decision to believe in me.

 Address and contact: